DIY Mirror Frame for a Builder-Grade Bathroom

 - Screw a Kreg Jig screw into the hole of the glued pieces.
 Do this four times and the frame will be formed.
 Let the wood glue dry.

-- After the frame is dry, mount the three frame hanger loops to the back of the frame at the top to align with the screws that were placed on the 4 1/2' wood piece.
+- After everything is dry, mount the three frame hanger loops to the back of the frame at the top to align with the screws that were placed on the 4 1/2' wood piece.

-- Use a tape measure to locate the frame hanger loops in the same place as the screws.
-The DIY mirror frame is ready to hang.
+- Use a tape measure to locate the hanger loops in the same place as the screws.
+You are ready to hang.

 Notes

-Now that you know how to frame a mirror, I’d love to know what you think of this project in the comments!
+Now I’d love to know what you think of this project in the comments!
 I’d also love for you to check out these other budget friendly builds:

-Coffee Table • Coffee Table with Storage • Hose Holder and Planter • Modern Headboard • Modern Wood Wall Art • Outdoor Bench • Pallet Shelf • Platform Bed • Poster Hanger • Stacked Wood Bench • Table Lamp • Table Revamp with Vinyl • TV Riser • Wood Sign
+Square Coffee Table • Coffee Table with Storage • Hose Holder and Planter • Modern Headboard • Outdoor Bench • Pallet Shelf • Platform Bed • Poster Hanger • DIY Entry Bench • Table Lamp • Table Revamp with Vinyl • TV Riser • Wood Sign • Wood Slat Doormat